roastedroot/wasm-java-agents-blueprint/Blog.md

 Each language brings its strengths to the AI agent ecosystem:

 - **Rust**: High-performance systems programming with memory safety, compiled to WebAssembly for maximum efficiency
-- **Go**: Efficient concurrent operations and clean syntax, leveraging TinyGo for WASM compilation with WASI support
+- **Go**: Efficient and with clean syntax, leveraging TinyGo for WASM compilation with WASI support
 - **Python**: Flexible scripting via PyO3 compilation to WASM, maintaining Python's expressiveness
 - **JavaScript**: Dynamic scripting with QuickJS integration, enabling runtime flexibility